-Is 2020 a good year for landlords in the UK?
+Is this likely to be a good year for landlords in the UK?

-With tax changes coming into force for landlords in 2020, does being a landlord still make financial sense?
+With the tax changes that into force for landlords in 2020, does being a landlord still make financial sense?
 We take a look at the opportunities and the challenges of buy-to-let property ownership, and give our advice on how to maximise your buy-to-let investment in a tax efficient way.

 What does buy-to-let mean?